Kray-G/kilite/README.md

 ### On Linux

-Now, I did benchmark with some script languages because even the current version of kilite can run the code like a fibonacci.
-That's why I'll show it below.
-The target program is the 38th result of a fibonacci as usual.

 |                    | Version           | Time   | Result   | Remark                           |
 | ------------------ | ----------------- | ------ | -------- | -------------------------------- |
 | C (-O3)            | gcc 11.2.0        | 0.062s | 39088169 | Simple C code.                   |